syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Google font support

-To use web fonts in Rich Text Editor, the web fonts need not be present in the local machine.
-To add the web fonts to Rich Text Editor, refer to the web font links and add the font names in the [RichTextEditorFontFamily](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontFamily.html) tag.
+To use web fonts in the Rich Text Editor, the web fonts need not be present in the local machine.
+To add the web fonts to the Rich Text Editor, refer to the web font links and add the font names in the [RichTextEditorFontFamily](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontFamily.html) tag.

 The following font style links are referred in the page.